flytegg/twilight/README.md

 Twilight takes advantage of Kotlin's extension functions to add additional functions to various classes used within the API.

+### Events

+Twilight provides additional events which are not found in Spigot or Paper.
+These are:
+- PlayerMainHandInteractEvent
+- PlayerOffHandInteractEvent

 ### Scheduler
 Bukkit's build in scheduler is tedious at best, so Twilight takes advantage of beautiful Kotlin syntax to make it easier to write, as well as adding a custom TimeUnit to save you calculating ticks.